Our Namesake: Ronald W. Estabrook, Ph.D.

 He would go on to become an eminent researcher, Chairman of Biochemistry at UT Southwestern for 14 years, and the first Dean of UT Southwestern Graduate School of Biomedical Sciences.
 He played a major role in turning UT Southwestern into an internationally respected research center that would attract many of the nation’s brightest and best scientists and students.

 Dr. Estabrook made his first breakthrough as a professor at the University of Pennsylvania, when he and two colleagues discovered the properties of a hemoprotein molecule known as cytochrome P450.
 He demonstrated that P450 plays a crucial role in how the body metabolizes various substances, including many drugs.

-In 1979 Dr. Estabrook became the first UT Southwestern faculty member to be elected to membership in the National Academy of Sciences, and he later was also elected to the Institute of Medicine.
+In 1979, Dr. Estabrook became the first UT Southwestern faculty member to be elected to membership in the National Academy of Sciences, and he later was also elected to the Institute of Medicine, now known as the National Academy of Medicine.
 He has received numerous honors for his research and contributions to medical education.